MicrosoftDocs/globalization/globalization/input/font-technology.md

 |:---:|:---:|:---:|
 | ![Sans Serif E](./images/SansSerif.jpg "The letter E in Sans Serif font") | ![Traditional Arabic E](./images/TradArabic.jpg "The letter E in Traditional Arabic font") | ![Leelawadee E](./images/Leelawadee.jpg "The letter E in Leelawadee font") |

-Even though all of these are supposedly 8-point fonts, the apparent size of the English letters varies widely.
+Even though all of these are nominally 8-point fonts, the apparent size of the English letters varies widely.
-Font fallback and font linking are no substitutes for choosing the right font in the first place.
+Font fallback and font linking are not a substitute for choosing the right font in the first place.
-Rather, these mechanisms are simply a means of preventing the user from manually selecting a font; additionally, they prevent user interface text from being displayed as a default glyph.
+Rather, these mechanisms are simply a means of preventing the user from being forced to manually select a font, and they prevent user interface text from being displayed as a default glyph.

 Even so, when font linking occurs, the system will attempt scale the linked font with the aim of making the glyphs from the linked font appear to match in size the glyphs from the base font.
 In previous versions the scaling algorithm was found not to give satisfactory results in all scenarios; in particular, it did not give good results when linking to new East Asian fonts that have no embedded bitmaps.